 Any student found to have committed any of the following types of misconduct is subject to the disciplinary sanctions outlined in the Student Disciplinary Policy and Procedure.

-Academic Misconduct includes, but is not limited to, the following:

-1. Aiding and Abetting Academic Misconduct: Knowingly helping, procuring, encouraging or otherwise assisting another person to engage in academic misconduct.
+Academic misconduct includes but is not limited to, the following, a.
+Knowingly helping, procuring, encouraging, or otherwise assisting another person to engage in academic misconduct.